nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/JS_MAPS.md

 console.log(groups.get(coworkers))  // Fellow instructors
 ```

-You can think of as adding meta-data to the original array of strings, and it's done without modifying the original data structure.
+You can think of it as adding meta-data to the original array of strings, and it's done without modifying the original data structure.

 ```js
 const rainfall = {